Bambi (artist): Works

 In her first Italian solo show, Bambi exhibited during the 57th Venice Biennale.
 Bambi revealed a waterfront piece The Pope Gives Us Hope featuring the Pope reaching out to a polar bear in a capsizing boat; the work is designed to reflect the Pope's comments in late 2016 on climate change and his call to end environmental destruction.
 A long-term environmentalist, Bambi was further inspired after watching the issue-driven documentary Before the Flood by Leonardo DiCaprio and Fisher Stevens.
 The work can be seen at Ospizio Foscolo Santa Lucia in Fondamenta Sant'Anna 993/a, Castello 30122.

 On 31 August 2017, on the 20th anniversary of Princess Diana's death, Bambi unveiled Be As Naughty As You Want.
 The piece presents Diana as Disney's Mary Poppins, being carried into the sky by her magical flying umbrella, watched by Prince George and Princess Charlotte.
 The work is at the entrance to Neal's Yard, off Monmouth Street in Covent Garden, London.

 In September 2019, around the date of the Global Climate Change protests, a Bambi street art picture appeared on the side of a residential building in Belsize Place, NW3, London.
 The piece presents an ape holding a placard saying "Save Our Homo-sapiens", David Attenborough and Greta Thunberg holding a placard saying "Skolstrejk för Klimatet" (school strike for the climate).

 History

-In 2010, the vandalism of a popular Bambi stencil in Primrose Hill of hardware shop local lady of Make Tea not War reignited the long-running London debate over the preservation of street art and resulted in Islington councillors proposing a community committee be established to rule on the future protection of street art.
+In 2010, the vandalism of Bambi's Make Tea Not War stencil in Primrose Hill renewed debate over the preservation of street art.
+Islington councillors subsequently proposed establishing a community committee to consider the protection of street art.

 In early 2011, Bambi commemorated the royal wedding of Prince William and Kate Middleton with the satirical slogan "A Bit Like Marmite" across their chests.

 In 2014 Artnet News named Bambi as one of their Top 20 Art World Women of 2014.
 The list included artist Marina Abramović and singer Beyoncé.